Lingotion/lingotion-thespeon-unity/Documentation~/get-started-webportal.md

 Upon order you will be asked to select a project if one has not already been selected and you will be notified of the Terms of Service applicable to the use of the selected Actor.
 Once the order has been completed you can download as many instances of the model as you need, meaning only one order is needed for each game title and can be shared with your colleagues within the limits of the Terms of Service.

 Before download you will be informed about what your are downloading.
-This will for a selected Actor typically be its Actor Pack zip file and a number of Language Pack zip files (one for each supported language) and information as to what they contain.
-Note that you do not have to unzip the files at any point.
+This will for a selected Actor typically be its Actor Pack file and a number of Language Pack files (one for each supported language) and information as to what they contain.
+Note that even if these are zip files you shall never unzip the files at any point.
 Also note that several Actor Packs will reuse the same Language Packs.
 As such, should you use several Actors speaking the same language, one language pack for each language will likely suffice.
 You will find more information on that in [Get Started - Unity](get-started-unity).

 ---
 ## Next Steps

-After download of the zip files you are ready to start working with the Lingotion Thespeon Engine in Unity.
+After download of the package files you are ready to start working with the Lingotion Thespeon Engine in Unity.
 Go to [Get Started - Unity](get-started-unity) for a comprehensive guide in where to go from here and getting set up in Unity.
 You may also find useful information about Lingotion and the Thespeon Engine on our [website](https://lingotion.com ).

 **Happy Acting!**